 Among other roles junglers usually have the best crowd control.
 This is understandable since their aim is to gank, but some of them have less potential in small fights like 2v2 while during team fights they rock.
 Let’s consider champions of that type.

-Amumu has the best crowd control ultimate for the solo queue: it casts instantantly and roots all enemies in a big area for 1.5 seconds.
+Amumu has the best crowd control ultimate for the solo queue: it casts instantantly and roots all enemies in a big area for 1.5 seconds (that’s why he is a popular champion during lol boost).
 Curse of the Sad Mummy is easy to use and it provides a great effect but has really long cooldown which is usual for such ultimates.
 Thus Amumu’s team have to wait until his cooldown on ultimate will go off.
 But Amumu has his own weaknesses: to succesfully cast Curse of the Sad Mummy he has to hit an enemy with Bondage Toss, use flash to charge in or find any other way to reach the enemy team.
 Amumu farms jungle at a very fast rate due to 2 AoE abilites with similar range of the effect: Despair and Tantrum, also these abilities deal significant damage to multiple enemies during a team fight.
 Bondage Toss is a very long range (1100) engage tool with a short stun.
 Amumu is the best jungle pick if are looking for a great CC and simple mechanics.

 Sejuani mechanics are very close to what Amumu does but her ultimate Glacial Prison allows her to engage at a very long range (1175) without any preparations.
 It’s compensated by less possibility to stun multiple enemies than with Amumu‘s Curse of the Sad Mummy.
 Sejuani has awesome engage / escape ability Arctic Assault with knock up what can be used right before Glacial Prison to increase range of engage.
 Flail of the Northern Winds allows to deal decent damage despite stage of the game (due to damage of max HP) and to farm jungle at decent rate while Permafrost provides additional control in team fights and boosts the process of jungling.